 The Publix Tampa Bay Collard Green Festival, Inc (TBCGF, Inc.) is a 501(c)(3) charity invested in the overall health and well-being of Tampa Bay.
 The huge block party fills the streets around the Woodson Museum with activities including a collard green cook-off, live music, a local market, games and more.

 The incredible event supporting health and food equity in the Sunshine City was co-founded by Boyzell Hosey and Samantha Harris just five years ago.
 Since its inception, it has blossomed into one of the most celebrated happenings in the ‘Burg, both for its educational components, and for the incredible spread of food.

 “We endeavor to bring a balanced mix of resources, education and assistance together in a fun and meaningful way,” write the co-founders on the Collard Green Festival website.

-TBCF isn’t alone.
-Collard Green Festivals are on the rise nationwide; however the event in St. Pete has its own unique twist!
-From fresh produce, plant cultivation, exploring diverse cooking methods, to dietary enlightenment and so much more, TBCGF embodies a communal and holistic focus towards living healthier lifestyles.
+TBCF isn’t alone, as Collard Green Festivals are on the rise nationwide.
+However, the event in St. Pete has its own unique twist.
+From fresh produce, plant cultivation, and exploring diverse cooking methods, to dietary enlightenment and so much more, TBCGF embodies a communal and holistic focus towards living healthier lifestyles.

 The 2023 iteration of the event will take place on Saturday, February 18, from 10 am – 5 pm.
 Want to support TBCF today?
 Donations are always accepted to help support the Festival and its work in the community.